w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * apply keyboard shortcuts that avoid conflicts with the operating system, browser, and assistive technologies when possible, and cooperate with developers to provide mechanisms to remap or disable conflicting shortcuts
 * define mechanisms to obtain information about custom keyboard shortcuts, for example those used to support efficiency and those used in custom widgets and complex applications
 * provide focus indicators for complex widgets that are visible and that have appropriate contrast ratios
-* describe related requirements for developers to implement keyboard support for actionable user interface components
+* describe related requirements for developers to implement keyboard support for components that accept user input

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Invite students to try standard keyboard conventions.
-For example, use of the tab to move through actionable controls, use of the arrow keys to move through list items, and use of the enter key to select an item.
+For example, use of the tab to move through user interface components, use of the arrow keys to move through list items, and use of the enter key to select an item.
 Explain that these interactions need to be preserved as much as possible when designing custom widgets, as these are mostly expected by users.
 * Reflect with students about keystrokes that are not part of standard keyboard interactions.
 For example, letter keys together with modifier keys to perform specific actions.
-Explain strategies that designers can define depending on the different team roles and responsibilities.
+Explain that designers need to work closely with other team members, such as developers and user researchers, to define custom keyboard shortcuts.
 This includes researching commonly used keystrokes for complex interaction patterns, defining the keystrokes in the design phase, and working with developers to implement such keystrokes.
 * Present some examples of keyboard shortcuts that may conflict with browsers, operating systems, and assistive technologies.
 For example, modifier keys and single letter keys that are used by browsers and assistive technologies to provide built-in functionality.
 Explain that these keystrokes should be avoided when possible.
 * Show examples of help  functionality to explain custom keyboard shortcuts used in rich applications and in complex widgets.
 Explain that, while custom keyboard shortcuts are preferred by some users for efficiency reasons, using such shortcuts alone can distract others who may not be familiar with such keyboard shortcuts.
 Explain that providing these mechanisms is a designers' responsibility, whereas implementing them is a responsibility shared with the developer.